 The Philosophy of Vietnamese Food

-Many people may think that the taste and food combinations of Vietnamese food are just the way the Vietnamese have cooked for centuries.
+Many people may think that Vietnamese food’s taste and food combinations are just how the Vietnamese have cooked for centuries.
 Though they have cooked or eaten that way for centuries, there is a philosophy behind the sight, hearing, smell, taste, and touch you experience when you eat Vietnamese food.

-The philosophy for Vietnamese food is based on five basic elements of Wood, Fire, Earth, Metal, and Water.
-These five elements come from the Chinese philosophy that describes the interaction and relationship between everything in the world, including food.
+The philosophy for Vietnamese food is based on five essential elements of Wood, Fire, Earth, Metal, and Water.
+These five elements come from the Chinese philosophy that describes the interaction and relationship between everything, including food.

 The 5 Elements of Wood, Fire, Earth, Metal, and Water

-The five elements look at how each of these five elements interacts with each other.
+The five elements look at how each of these five elements interacts.
 That is known as the yin and yang or how these elements react together or against each other.

 The 5 Elements and Vietnamese Food Explained

-The Vietnamese adopted the 5 elements of philosophy in their own culture in many ways. but one way is in their foods and how they cook their food.
+The Vietnamese adopted the 5 elements of philosophy in their culture in many ways.
+But one way is in their foods and how they cook their food.

 Vietnamese Food And Your Taste Buds And The 5 Elements

-The taste for the 5 elements is key to Vietnamese cuisine.
+The taste for the five elements is key to Vietnamese cuisine.
 Many Vietnamese dishes use limes, fish sauce, salt, pepper, vinegar, and sugar.
-This is because each of these ingredients works together with the 5 elements of taste.
+This is because each of these ingredients works together with the five elements of taste.

 Below is a chart of common ingredients of Vietnamese cuisine and how they work with the 5 elements of taste.

-These taste 5 elements also correspond to our five body organs: the gall bladder, small intestine, large intestine, stomach, and urinary bladder.
-This is back to this belief in that the 5 elements are somehow interconnected.
+These taste five elements also correspond to our five body organs: the gall bladder, small intestine, large intestine, stomach, and urinary bladder.
+This is back to this belief in that the five elements are somehow interconnected.

 Vietnamese Food And Your Senses And The 5 Elements

-Here is how each of the 5 elements works in Vietnamese cuisine and common Vietnamese ingredients.
+Here is how each of the five elements works in Vietnamese cuisine and common Vietnamese ingredients.

 Vietnamese Food And Your Colors Senses And The 5 Elements

-Color combinations of Vietnamese food are also important.
-The dishes should try to have five colors white (metal), green (wood), yellow (earth), red (fire), and black (water) in all their dishes.
+Color combinations of Vietnamese food are also essential.
+The dishes should try to have five colors: white (metal), green (wood), yellow (earth), red (fire), and black (water) in all their dishes.

-Here are some common ingredients and the color of the food for each of the 5 elements:
+Here are some common ingredients and the color of the food for each of the five elements:

 Vietnamese Chicken, Carrot, Green Mango, and Red Cabbage Salad